-for sale: mausoleum, used
+for sale: murder weapon, used

 { getting crushed by it is a rite of passage, Iris Yaun, 2026 }